gkjpettet/MCPKit/README.md

-# MCP
+# MCPKit
-An easy to use Xojo implementation of a MCP server
+An easy to use Xojo implementation of a Model Context Protocol server for interacting with LLMs.